WarTech: Senko no Ronde

-WarTech: Senko no Ronde (旋光の輪舞 Rev.X, Senkō no Rondo Ribijon Ekkusu) is an Xbox 360 video game, a port of the arcade fighter/shooter hybrid developed by G.rev for the Sega Naomi board.
-Two revisions have been released in the arcades.
-A home port was released in Japan on July 27, 2006 for the Xbox 360 with enhanced graphics, a more concise story for each character, and network play.
-The American and European localizations were released on May 29, 2007 and June 8, 2007, respectively for the Xbox 360 from Ubisoft.
-On May 20, 2010, a sequel entitled Senko no Ronde: Dis-United Order was released for the Xbox 360 exclusively in Japan, which has many new features, a larger cast and more extensive story mode.
-A reboot of Dis-United Order, titled Senko no Ronde 2, was released for PlayStation 4 and Microsoft Windows on September 7, 2017.
+WarTech: Senko no Ronde (旋光の輪舞 Rev.X, Senkō no Rondo Ribijon Ekkusu) is a fighting and shoot 'em up video game developed by G.rev.
+Originally released in Japanese arcades as Senkō no Rondo (旋光の輪舞) in 2005 for the Sega NAOMI arcade platform, it was ported to the Xbox 360 in 2006.
+The Xbox 360 port features enhanced graphics, a more concise story for each character, and network play.
+It was localized for American and European markets in 2007, published by Ubisoft.

+In 2010, a sequel entitled Senko no Ronde: Dis-United Order was released for the Xbox 360 exclusively in Japan, which has many new features, a larger cast and more extensive story mode.
+A reboot of Dis-United Order, titled Senko no Ronde 2, was released for PlayStation 4 and Microsoft Windows in 2017.

 Plot

 Due to a past catastrophe on Earth, humanity was forced to live among the stars for several centuries, leading to the creation of the S.D. calendar and the birth of the Aria Federation, an empire whose influence extends from Earth to Saturn.
 In S.D.
 1478, an embassy located in the empire's capital on Earth's moon was seized by terrorists.
 The forces deployed by Aria's Special Space Service ended in disaster when the terrorists triggered a self-detonation device, killing themselves and several civilians in the process.

 The actual game begins six years after this event, with the player assuming the role of one of eight characters who will become involved in a mastermind's scheme to take control of the Aria Federation's superweapon and use it for his own purposes.

 Toward the Terra, a science fiction series created by Keiko Takemiya, has played a major influence for both Senko no Rondes story and art style.